 - Reconciling internal understandings with market perceptions of competitiveness.

-The goal of a marketing research program is to provide a firm with actionable information to improve overall marketing effectiveness, client procurement, and brand development.
+A marketing research program aims to provide a firm with actionable information to improve overall marketing effectiveness, client procurement, and brand development.